badetitou/badetitou.github.io/_posts/2017-08-21-SmartTest.md

 The runner is the part of SmartTest which run the tests provided by the finder.
-By default the SmartRunner is used.
+By default, the SmartRunner is used.
-- If you click on "run button" of the critique, it will run the found tests and change its color depending of the result (green, yellow or red).
+- If you click on "run button" of the critique, it will run the found tests and change its color depending on the result (green, yellow or red).
 - On the "Run All Button" or on the method button, the test will be run in debug mode (so if they fail, or raise an error, the debugger will open).

-The Debug one will open the debugger if an error appears (don't depend of the button you click on).
+The Debug one will open the debugger if an error appears (don't depend on the button you click on).
 The notice one works as the debug one but it **never** opens the debugger.

 ## Utilisation - Own implementation